Marcus Graham: Looking back on 10 years of Twitch’s experiment with livestreaming

 The early days

-GamesBeat: What did you notice was catching on back then?
-Whether it was things people enjoyed or that drew bigger audiences.
+GamesBeat: What did you notice was catching on back then, whether it was things people enjoyed or that drew bigger audiences.

 Graham: Back in the early days, in 2011 and 2012, believe it or not, most of the growth was being driven by esports and PC gaming.
 We saw a lot of that.
 We saw what you see now in terms of the big weekend tournaments.
 Maybe it was a StarCraft II event, or the start of the League of Legends championship series.
 There were a lot of fighting game organizations bringing their weekly tournaments online and doing larger weekend events.
 I remember that was always the exciting thing every weekend early.
 What esports are on this week?
 How many people will be watching it?
 This is the first time we’re seeing a Halo championship on Twitch!
 There was a lot of growth and interest initially driven by esports.

 One of the interesting things, and I guess this is an aside, that I look back on now and reflect on over the last 10 years–one thing we can certainly say that’s helped with the growth, especially for the variety of creators we see on Twitch, is the evolution of technology.
 Back in the early 2011 and 2012 days, we didn’t have as many console streamers.
 The reason why was because there wasn’t a whole lot of technology and tools that were easily available, that were affordable, that made it easy to capture a PlayStation 3 or Xbox 360.
-Over the years, around 2014-2015, that started seeing the accessibility of technology improve, and we started seeing that influx of–it didn’t matter if you wanted to play on PC or play on PlayStation or Xbox or Switch.
+Over the years, around 2014-2015, that started seeing the accessibility of technology improve, and we started seeing that influx of — it didn’t matter if you wanted to play on PC or play on PlayStation or Xbox or Switch.
 It was all something you could do.

 So it was driven very heavily early on by esports and by people wanting to game primarily on PC, because it was easier to do it with the technology.
 But over the years we started to see more and more of the content diversity start to happen.